-As the bus entered the heavily guarded military instillation, I gazed upon the sign that read "All the Way."
-When the bus stopped, several angry Drill Instructors boarded and began introducing us to a very colorful vocabulary, usually reserved for drunken Sailors.
+As the bus entered the heavily guarded military installation, my eyes landed on a sign that read "All the Way."
+When the bus stopped, several angry Drill Instructors boarded and began introducing us to a very colorful vocabulary, usually reserved for drunken sailors.
 They instructed us to gather our belongings, get off the bus and assemble in a circular formation.
-As I searched for the strength to get up, I found myself moving, while several Drill Instructors yelled at us for our clumsy attempt to dismount the bus and fall into formation.
+As I searched for the strength to get up, several Drill Instructors yelled at us for our clumsy attempt to dismount the bus and fall into formation.
 I wondered if I had made the right choice.
-However, I have come to realize that my military experiences have tremendously enhanced my self-worth.
+Since then, I have come to realize that my military experiences have tremendously enhanced my self-worth.
 From those first eight weeks of Basic Training to the day I walked out with an honorable discharge, I gained an enormous amount of skill and confidence.
 I grew as a person, and I learned life skills: discipline, tenacity, leadership, and problem solving abilities, all of which will enhance my potential as a law student.

-Moreover, the military also gave me the opportunity to travel abroad.
+Moreover, the military provided me with the opportunity to travel abroad.
 Living in countries such as Korea, Spain, and Germany and immersing myself in their cultures has given me perspective on the differences between the United States and other countries.
 Each place I have lived has been unique in some way, from the different languages to the variations in cultural practices.
-Dealing with individuals with different backgrounds has helped me develop a good rapport with people.
+Interacting with individuals from different backgrounds has helped me develop a good rapport with people.

 From my travels, I also learned that there can be more than one solution to a problem.
 Indeed, having a variety of perspectives makes it easier to come up with approaches to different problems.
 My travel experience has strengthened my interpersonal skills, as well as my integrity and determination.

-However, I longed to be in a more intellectual environment, where I might be allowed to see things from a different perspective.
+I longed to be in a more intellectual environment, where I might be allowed to see things from a different perspective.
 I had always been more interested in mathematics and science than liberal arts subjects.
-So when I decided to go back to school, I eventually ended up taken courses in philosophy, and the social sciences.
-Understanding philosophical and political rhetoric proved to be quite difficult because I had to analyze abstract theories and assumptions about retribution, and nature of politics.
-Nevertheless, I managed to persevere and even make the Dean's honor roll on a few occasions.
+So when I decided to go back to school, I decided to take courses in philosophy and the social sciences.
+Understanding philosophical and political rhetoric proved to be quite difficult, as I had to analyze abstract theories and assumptions about retribution and the nature of politics.
+Nevertheless, I managed to persevere and even make the Dean's honor roll on several occasions.
 My work and academic experiences have undoubtedly built upon the skills I developed in the Army.

 Through my experiences in the military, I did find some satisfaction.
-However, I found greater happiness in helping others, whether it was using military resources to aid a community during times of crisis, or participating in local food or blood drives.
+However, I found greater happiness in helping others, whether it was by using military resources to aid a community during times of crisis, or participating in local food or blood drives.
 For me, there is nothing more gratifying than helping people in times of need.
 I always have been a firm believer that people have a responsibility to give something back to their community.
-While military has provided me with invaluable skills, the desire to help others stems from my traditional Hispanic upbringing.
+While the military has provided me with invaluable skills, my desire to help others stems from my traditional Hispanic upbringing.
 My parents always stressed the importance of maintaining and supporting the family structure.
-Ever since I can remember, my mother and father always wanted their children to respect and help one another.
-However, these ideals did not stop with our own family.
-My Mother told me that everyone on this earth belongs to one big family, and that it is our duty to respect and help another.
+Ever since I can remember, my mother and father always taught their children to respect and help one another.
+These ideals did not stop with our own family.
+My mother told me that everyone on this earth belongs to one big family, and that it is our duty to respect and help another.
 She stated that while our lives may be going well, there is always somebody who needs our help.
 This is why, for the past year and half, I have become involved in a local mentor program that provides guidance and support for children with disadvantaged backgrounds.
 As a mentor, my responsibilities include working with the local youth to improve decision making capabilities, build conflict resolution abilities, improve school performance, and build the desire to continue their education.
-Hopefully, as a lawyer I will be able to help some individuals through legal crises while still being able to pay the rent.
+As a lawyer I hope that I will be able to help individuals through legal crises.

-Many college students know exactly what field to enter after graduation and have been preparing for that field over the course of their entire college career.
-However, I had difficulty discovering a career field rewarding enough to devote my entire life to, a career field worthy of education.
+Many college students know exactly what field they plan on entering after graduation and have been preparing for that field throughout their college career.
+I had difficulty deciding on a career field I found rewarding enough to warrant devoting my entire life to it.
 While I had always considered pursuing the law and majored in public policy as an undergraduate, I was never passionate about it.
 I didn't have clear goals, and it seemed to me as if my degree and my circumstances were pushing me into studying the law; I needed to rediscover why I fell in love with the law in the first place.

 As a college senior, I took the LSAT because all of my classmates were taking it.
-I did not prepare, and I really did not want to attend law school after college; thankfully, my low LSAT score guaranteed this.
-I needed to understand more about life before I could give myself to a career.
+I did not prepare, and I really did not want to attend law school after college; thankfully, my low LSAT score precluded that as a possibility.
+I needed to understand more about life before I could commit myself to a career.
 After being in school for about two decades, I felt completely out of touch with reality and did not think I would ever find career direction by attending more schooling.
-With these thoughts in mind, I determined I needed real-world experience to help me find the direction I so desperately sought.
+With these thoughts in mind, I decided that I needed real-world experience to help me find the direction I so desperately sought.